 Why is the further development of the DAS important?

-All measures described here contribute to the policy mix that fosters the adaptation process.
-They define the next crucial steps to develop the the German Strategy for Adaptation to Climate Change.
+All measures described here contribute to a continuous adaptation process.
+They define the next crucial steps to develop the German Strategy for Adaptation

 Important conditions for the further process of climate change adaptation in Germany are, inter alia, activities of the European Commission and the federal states.